This interview took place in 2016.

-Rachel Inman doesn't like exclusivity, which directly ties into her role as a website builder at Google where she works on perfecting the user experience.
+Rachel Inman doesn't like exclusivity, which directly ties into her role as at Google where she works on perfecting the user experience.
 Describing herself as a "bit of a nerd" growing up, it reminds her of when one group of kids felt entitled to exclude others.

 In a business environment, people can often unconsciously create an 'us versus them' mentality too.

 "The 'them' could be the clients, the project managers, your engineering team – anyone you perceive just doesn't get what you're trying to create," she says.
 "You feel like they are against you or threaten your power.
 This is dangerous because it can lead to secrecy and defensiveness.
 Communication breaks down.
 Egos flare."

 Thankfully in her role as UX designer at Google, Inman is able to ensure everyone on her team has a say.
 "It's baked into our process," she enthuses.
 "Engineers, PMs and designers are writing user stories together, disseminating research, and forming a shared understanding of the 'why'."

 Not only does this make for a more effective workflow, it also has a positive effect on job satisfaction.
 "Morale is high because there are no more walls.
 A design solution from an engineer is just as valid and celebrated as an engineering idea from a designer."